AppDaemon/appdaemon/docs/APPGUIDE.rst

 Use of Namespaces in Apps
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Each App maintains a current namespace at all times.
 At initialization, this is set to ``default``.
-This means that if you only have a single plugin you don't need to worry about namespaces at all as everything will just work.
+This means that if you only have a single plugin, you don't need to worry about namespaces at all as everything will just work.

 There are 2 ways to work with namespaces in apps.
 The first is to make a call to ``set_namespace()`` whenever you want to change namespaces.
-For instance, if in the configuration above, you wanted a particular app to work entirely with the ``HASS2`` plugin instance, all you would need to do is put the following code at the top of your ``initialize()`` function:
+For instance, if in the configuration above, you wanted a particular App to work entirely with the ``HASS2`` plugin instance, all you would need to do is put the following code at the top of your ``initialize()`` function:

 .. code:: python

     self.set_namespace("hass2")

 Note that you should use the value of the namespace parameter, not the name of the plugin section.
-From that point on, all state changes, events, service calls etc. will apply to the ``HASS2`` instance and the ``HASS1`` and ``DUMMY`` instances will be ignored.
+From that point on, all state changes, events, service calls, etc. will apply to the ``HASS2`` instance and the ``HASS1`` and ``DUMMY`` instances will be ignored.
 This is convenient for the case in which you don't need to switch between namespaces.

-In addition, most of the api calls allow you to optionally supply a namespace for them to operate under.
+In addition, most of the API calls allow you to optionally supply a namespace for them to operate under.
 This will override the namespace set by ``set_namespace()`` for that call only.

 For example: